Jerry Burchett

 This is a posthumous entry for a much loved former teacher at Wu Kong, Jerry Burchett.

-Sadly, or perhaps fittingly, it seems Jerry was pegging up another hill on his bike somewhere on a route local to his home in Ardingly, when he had a heart attack.
-People found him whilst he was still conscious, and tried to save him with a nearby defibrillator, but all to no avail.
+Sadly, or perhaps fittingly, it seems Jerry was racing up another hill on his bike somewhere on a route local to his home in Ardingly, when he had a heart attack.
+People found him whilst he was still conscious, and tried to save him with a nearby defibrillator, but to no avail.
 A look on Jerry's phone suggested he may have been trying to beat his personal best time on that route.

 Accomplishments